publiclab/plots2/README.md

     * You may need to first run `bundle install` if you have older gems in your environment from previous Rails work.
 If you get an error message like `Your Ruby version is 2.x.x, but your Gemfile specified 2.6.6` then you need to install the ruby version 2.6.6 using `rvm` or `rbenv`.
 	    * Using **rvm**: `rvm install 2.6.6` followed by `rvm use 2.6.6`
 	    * Using **rbenv**:  `rbenv install 2.6.6` followed by `rbenv local 2.6.6`
+    * If `bundle install` gives you following error `Your bundle is locked to mimemagic (0.3.3), but that version could not be found in any of the sources listed in your Gemfile.
+If you haven't changed sources, that means the author of mimemagic (0.3.3) has removed it.
+You'll need to update your bundle to a version other than mimemagic (0.3.3) that hasn't been removed in order to install`
+      **Delete `Gemfile.lock` and re run `bundle install`**
     * Run this `bundle config set without 'production mysql'` from the rails root folder to set your project to exclude libraries only needed in production.
     * Install gems with `bundle install` from the rails root folder.
 6. Run `cp db/schema.rb.example db/schema.rb` to make a copy of `db/schema.rb.example` in `db/schema.rb`.